kyverno/chainsaw/website/docs/commands/chainsaw_assert.md

-      --kube-username string                Username for basic authentication to the API server --namespace string                    Namespace to use (default "default") --no-color                            Removes output colors
-      --timeout duration                    The assert timeout to use (default 30s)
+      --kube-username string                Username for basic authentication to the API server --namespace string                    Namespace to use (default "default") --no-color                            Removes output colors -r, --resource string                     Path to the file containing the resource --timeout duration                    The assert timeout to use (default 30s)
 ```